callassoftware/docker-snippets/README.md

 ```

 ## Dockerfile Example
-per default only debian linux based docker images are provided on our dockerhup repository
+per default our docker images on dockerhub are based on debian linux

 ```
-# note: for multistage builds see https://docs.docker.com/develop/develop-images/multistage-build

 FROM debian:latest AS debian-enriched
 RUN apt-get update -y && apt-get upgrade -y \
         && apt-get install -y  \